unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

         }
     }

    	 /*

-    Append if there are another port:
+   		 Append if there are another port.
    	 */

     Device (\_SB.PCI0.EH01.HUBX.PR01.PR12) // It happens that some ports are also a HUB.
 In this case, PR01 is.
 So under PR01, we add a PR12